The web standards model

 Fast forward to 1989, and TimBL wrote Information Management: A Proposal and HyperText at CERN; these two publications together provided the background for how the web would work.
 They received a fair amount of interest, enough to convince TimBL's bosses to allow him to go ahead and create a global hypertext system.

-By late 1990, TimBL had created all the things needed to run the first version of the web — HTTP, HTML, the first web browser, which was called WorldWideWeb, an HTTP server, and some web pages to look at.
+By 1990-91, TimBL had created all the things needed to run the first version of the World Wide Web (generally referred to as the web) — HTTP, HTML, the first web browser, which was called WorldWideWeb, a web server, and some web pages to look at.

 In the next few years that followed, the web exploded, with multiple browsers being released, thousands of web servers being set up, and millions of web pages being created.
-OK, that's a very simple summary of what happened, but we did promise you a brief summary.
+Other standards organizations also appeared to help standardize different aspects of web technologies.

 Web standards